 She was the Sedibeng Regional Executive Member of the ANC.
 She was the Provincial Executive member of the ANC Women’s League and the Chairperson of Sedibeng Region.
 She belonged to the Provincial Training Team on Election and in the Provincial Political Education Training Unit (PETU), she was also a Board member of Cape Gate company in Boipatong.

-Her commitment to public servise inspired her to open up a company, through continuous persuasion by her colleague ( Sikelelwa Clara Mwenze) , Nelisiwe joined the build environment Industry in 2015 in which she is currently the director of DNB SUCCESSIVE GROUP which started working in Tshepong as a subcontractor, constructing RDP houses under PG Construction owned by the late Patricia Gumbi, She is also a director at TOKIMEC CO OP together with four other members, with which she managed a brick work project at Olievenhoutbosch subcontracted under SAWIC Co operative and PMA construction JV.
+Her commitment to public service inspired her to open up a company, through continuous persuasion by her colleague ( Sikelelwa Clara Mwenze) , Nelisiwe joined the build environment Industry in 2015 in which she is currently the director of DNB SUCCESSIVE GROUP which started working in Tshepong as a subcontractor, constructing RDP houses under PG Construction owned by the late Patricia Gumbi, She is also a director at TOKIMEC CO OP together with four other members, with which she managed a brick work project at Olievenhoutbosch subcontracted under SAWIC Co operative and PMA construction JV.
 She managed a project to rebuild a house of a destitute family in Palm Springs (Gauteng) donated by SAWIC.
 She is a member of South African Women In Construction NPO and the Deputy Chairperson of the Gauteng chapter.
+She was recently appointed as the Chairperson of SAWIC &BE Gauteng Chapter at an AGM help in November 2020.